-CANNOT USE TOUCHSCREEN OR DSMC2 SIDEKICK
+CANNOT USE TOUCHSCREEN

-Cannot control the camera via the touchscreen or the DSMC2[®] SIDEKICKTM.
+Cannot control the camera via the touchscreen or the Side LCD.

 - Perform a Hard Restore.
-For more information, go to "Perform a Hard Restore" on the next page. - If you are using an HD-SDI or HDMI[®] monitor, enable menus on the monitors and control the camera via the DSMC2 SIDEKICK: - Connect an SSD (RED MINI-MAG[®]) to your computer. - On the SSD, create a new folder, and name it force_preset. - Download the DSMC Toolkit from www.red.com/downloads. - Open the Preset_Files folder. - Open the folder that corresponds to the firmware version you are using. - Save the appropriate enable_menus file to the force_preset folder on your SSD. - Eject or unmount the SSD, and then remove the SSD. - Ensure that the camera is turned off. - Insert the SSD into your camera. - Turn on the camera.
+For more information, go to "Perform a Hard Restore" on the next page. - If you are using an external monitor, enable menus on the monitors and control the camera via the Side LCD: - Connect an SSD (RED MINI-MAG[®]) to your computer. - On the SSD, create a new folder, and name it force_preset. - Download the DSMC Toolkit from www.red.com/downloads. - Open the Preset_Files folder. - Open the folder that corresponds to the firmware version you are using. - Save the appropriate enable_menus file to the force_preset folder on your SSD. - Eject or unmount the SSD, and then remove the SSD. - Ensure that the camera is turned off. - Insert the SSD into your camera. - Turn on the camera.
 The camera automatically applies the preset.

-NOTE: On Mac[®] computers with REDCINE-X PRO[®] installed, RED[®] Watchdog mounts the SSD as Read-Only by default, which means that you are unable to write files (including firmware upgrade files) to the SSD.
+NOTE: On Mac® computers with REDCINE-X PRO® installed, RED® Watchdog mounts the SSD as Read-Only by default, which means that you are unable to write files (including firmware upgrade files) to the SSD.
 Change the Mount preference to Read-Write before attempting to copy firmware to the SSD.